Dharsh606/Binlytics-platform/README.md

    - Instructions to run `npm install` in both folders
    - This README file

+## 👨‍💻 Author

+**Dharshan V**

+This project was developed as a comprehensive waste management analytics solution, providing real-time tracking and insights for waste segregation data.

 ## 🎓 Learning Resources

 - **Express**: [expressjs.com](https://expressjs.com/)